-Dealing with a loved one’s bank accounts after a bereavement is one of the more pressing practicalities – other organisations often ask whether the bank has been notified, and the account needs to be secured as soon as possible.
-Metro Bank has a specialist bereavement team you can reach by phone, email, in person at one of their stores, or by post.
-This guide walks you through the process step by step: the right contact details, what documents to have ready, what happens to sole and joint accounts, and what Metro Bank’s probate threshold means for you.
+Dealing with a loved one’s bank accounts is one of the more pressing practicalities after a bereavement – other organisations often ask whether the bank has been notified, and the account needs to be secured promptly.
+Metro Bank has a specialist bereavement team reachable by phone, email, in person at one of their stores, or by post.
+This guide covers the process step by step: the right contact details, what documents you will need at each stage, what happens to sole and joint accounts, Metro Bank’s probate threshold, what the ISA situation means for spouses, and how the process works in Scotland.

 Quick reference:

-• In-store: Yes – Metro Bank has branches across England.
-You can notify them in person.
+- In-store: Yes – Metro Bank has branches across England; no appointment needed

 How to notify Metro Bank of a death

 Metro Bank offers four ways to notify them of a bereavement: phone, email, in person at a store, or by post.
-Unlike many challenger banks, Metro Bank has physical branches – which can be reassuring at a difficult time if you prefer a face-to-face conversation.
+Unlike fully digital challenger banks, Metro Bank has physical branches – which some families find reassuring at a difficult time.

 You do not need all your documents before you make contact.
 Metro Bank will take the basic details first – the deceased’s name, date of birth, and date of death – and then guide you through what to send next.
-Starting early is always sensible: accounts can then be secured and direct debits flagged without delay.
+Starting early is sensible: accounts are then secured and direct debits flagged without delay.

 Bereavement Notification Form